nopivnick/itp.nopivnick.com/_posts/2018-11-07-multiples.md

 <iframe src="https://drive.google.com/file/d/1EnrOZ2gY5eHhRrn1IqriUT7XPdQ5bLSv/preview" width="640" height="480"></iframe>

 Pocket screw jig action.
 Just because.
-Given the scale I'm working at there was no reasonable way a driver could have seated properly in the screw heads had the pockets been facing inward so I had to think through the order of operations for a moment to be certain pockets facing out would work.
-Not an especially difficult conclusion to come to but this was my first go with pocket screws and I was still smarting from the miter saw fiasco.
+I'm a convert, 100%.

 <iframe src="https://drive.google.com/file/d/1Eau_8uKa9qF-mPUfG9JkCMFCD102Kk2k/preview" width="640" height="480"></iframe>

+Given the scale at which I'm working there was no reasonable way a driver could have seated properly in the screw heads had the pockets been facing inward so I made certain to think through the order of operations for a moment and be certain pockets facing out would work.
+Not an especially difficult mental calculation but this was my first go with pocket screws and I was still smarting from the miter saw fiasco.

 <iframe src="https://drive.google.com/file/d/1EaI2qog0VLSFoRn8NAv3j7wjrL03RBle/preview" width="640" height="480"></iframe>